How to access audio as an AudioSource, adjust volume, or mute audio?

 Muting audio

-Some of the 3D WebView packages support the IWithMutableAudio interface, which can be to mute browser audio.
+Some of the 3D WebView packages support the IWithMutableAudio interface, which scripts can use to mute browser audio.